Baishan (Apache): Death

 The U. S. Army claims Cuchillo Negro was killed in the Black Range by Pueblo scouts, under Col. William W. Loring, during the Bonneville Expedition in 1857 (May 25, Cañon de los Muertos Carneros).
 However, the Fort Sill Apache, Chiricahua – Warm Springs Mimbreño Apache website argues that he "Died in the revenge raid on Ramos (1850)."

 Famed Nana (Kas-tziden, "Broken Foot") was his natural heir as chief of the Warm Spring Tchihende, but young Victorio's rising star overtook him since the early years 1860.

 Legacy

 Several geological features in Sierra County, New Mexico bear his name: Cuchillo Negro Mountains, Cuchillo Negro Creek, and the town of Cuchillo, New Mexico.

 A painting of Cuchillo Negro on horseback was done by John Mix Stanley in 1846.
 The painting hangs in the Smithsonian American Art Museum.
 It measures 42 1/2 x 52 in.
 (107.8 x 132.1 cm).
 Since Apaches traditionally did not wear feathers in this way there is some doubt the artist ever saw his subject.

-"Black Knife" appears as a character in a 2011 science fiction film, Cowboys & Aliens.
+A fictional version of "Black Knife" is portrayed by Raoul Trujillo in the 2011 science fiction film, Cowboys & Aliens.